ahmedbham/azure-openai-api-levelup/docs/index.markdown

 In attending this LevelUp Workshop you will learn more about the following :

-- Understanding of DevSecOps, including vulnerabilities and best practices
+- Understanding of DevSecOps, including vulnerabilities and best practice
 - Implementation of DevSecOps best practices for AKS
 - Understanding and Implementation of Features/Capabilities in Github and Azure to implement DevSecOps best practices for AKS
 - Newer features of Github and Azure to implement DevSecOps best practices for AKS, including Defender for DevOps, AKS add-ons, Defender for Containers, VS Code, etc.